cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 # lernOS Exercises - Time And Place To Practice New Skills

 How do you become a great musician?
 It's good to know the theory and to understand the mechanics of your instrument.
 It also helps if you have talent.
-But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time. lernOS uses a cataloque of exercises to train new skills.
+But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time. lernOS uses a catalogue of exercises to train new skills.
 Exercises can be practiced in a lernOS Circle or in separate events and workshops.

 ## Exercise: Why Are You Here?
 What is your motivation for using lernOS or beeing part of a lernOS Circle?
 Too often we try to change things by start using new